-On September 13, 2016, the Company entered into the Sales Agreement with Cowen and Company, LLC, or Cowen, pursuant to which the Company may offer and sell from time to time, up to an aggregate of \$25 million of shares of its common stock through Cowen, as sales agent, with initial sales limited to an aggregate of \$11.5 million.
-Pursuant to the Sales Agreement, Cowen may sell the shares of common stock by any method permitted by law deemed to be an "at-the-market" offering as defined in Rule 415 of the Securities Act, including, without limitation, sales made by means of ordinary brokers' transactions on The NASDAQ Capital Market or otherwise at market prices prevailing at the time of sale, in block transactions, or as otherwise directed by the Company.
-The Company pays Cowen compensation equal to 3.0% of the gross proceeds from the sales of common stock pursuant to the terms of the Sales Agreement.
-As of the date of this prospectus, the Company has sold an aggregate of approximately 7.7 million shares of its common stock under this at-the-market offering resulting in aggregate net proceeds to the Company of approximately \$7.8 million, and gross proceeds of \$8.4 million.
-Under the initial sales agreement, remaining availability under the at-the-market offering is \$3.1 million.
+On September 13, 2016, we entered into the Sales Agreement with Cowen and Company, LLC, or Cowen, pursuant to which we may offer and sell from time to time, up to an aggregate of \$25 million of shares of our common stock through Cowen, as sales agent, with initial sales limited to an aggregate of \$11.5 million.
+Pursuant to the Sales Agreement, Cowen may sell the shares of common stock by any method permitted by law deemed to be an "at-the-market" offering as defined in Rule 415 of the Securities Act, including, without limitation, sales made by means of ordinary brokers' transactions on the Nasdaq Capital Market or otherwise at market prices prevailing at the time of sale, in block transactions, or as otherwise directed by the Company.
+We pay Cowen compensation equal to 3.0% of the gross proceeds from the sales of common stock pursuant to the terms of the Sales Agreement.
+As of the date of this prospectus, we have sold an aggregate of approximately 372 thousand shares of our common stock under this at-the-market offering resulting in aggregate net proceeds to us of approximately \$8.5 million, and gross proceeds of \$8.8 million.
+Under the Sales Agreement, remaining availability under the at-the-market offering is \$2.7 million.